l-lin/angular-datatables/demo/src/assets/docs/extensions/fixedcolumns/source-ts.md

 export class SelectExtensionComponent implements OnInit {

   // Must be declared as "any", not as "DataTables.Settings"
-  // Must be declared as "any", not as "DataTables.Settings"
   dtOptions: any = {};

   ngOnInit(): void {